1. Setup menu

 The following table gives an overview of the menus and in which part of the User Guide you will find more detailed information.

 The administration of hosts to be monitored.
 Here you will find the hosts, the host monitoring rules, the host tags, the connections for the dynamic host management, the host groups and the rules for the HW/SW inventory.
 With Custom host attributes, you can create your own attributes that can be added to the properties of the hosts.

 The configuration of services running on the hosts.
 Here you will find the rules for service monitoring, for service discovery, for enforced services, and for monitoring network services like HTTP, TCP, email (active checks).
 In addition, you can open the list of service groups and the catalog of check plug-ins in Checkmk.

 Getting started with the management of Business Intelligence (BI).

 The monitoring agents that transmit the data from the hosts.
-Here there are the Checkmk agents for Linux, Windows and other operating systems available for download, access to the Agent Bakery (only in the Enterprise Editions), which can be used to configure, package and automatically update agents, and agent registration to automatically create hosts (only in the Cloud Edition).
+Here there are the Checkmk agents for Linux, Windows and other operating systems available for download, access to the Agent Bakery (only in the commercial editions), which can be used to configure, package and automatically update agents, and agent registration to automatically create hosts (only in the Cloud Edition).
 You can also find rules for monitoring other systems — e.g. via SNMP.
 The VM, Cloud, Container entry leads you, among other things, to the rules for monitoring Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), Kubernetes, Prometheus, and VMware ESXi.

 Comprehensive topics can be found here, including Rule search for finding rules (again), the Global settings, the predefined conditions, the time periods, the password store and the entry to distributed monitoring.
 With Audit log you can display all changes ever made to the configuration environment and with Read only mode temporarily prevent such changes.

 The configuration is stored by Checkmk in a conventional text data format which experienced users can edit manually, or even create using scripts.

 2. Quick setup